shirasudon/go-chat/README.md

 # chat
-Websocket used chat server written by Go.
+Backend chat server based on the Websocket written by Go.